Rihay66/3Sisters-Documentation/Engine/Input/Input.md

 The keyboard input gets update by [[Window]] when running the "runtime()" which checks for IO events and without it you can't check for any input from the keyboard

-Once the **Keyboard Manager** is initialized you can then use the shortcut input functions which are similar across both libraries GLFW and SDL, however due note that to refer to a key on the keyboard differs between the selection of the library
+Once the **Keyboard Manager** is initialized you can then use the shortcut input functions which are similar across both libraries GLFW and SDL, however due note that to refer to a key on the keyboard differs between the selection of the library or you can use the engine's keyboard macros.

 For [[GLFW keyboard]],
 	refer to GLFW keyboard tokens: https://www.glfw.org/docs/3.3/group__keys.html